RyanGst/react-native-chainway-rfid/README.md

 # react-native-chainway-rfid 📡

 > [!CAUTION]
-> This library is current unmaintained.
-If you are interested in maintaining this library, please contact me.
+> This library is currently unmaintained.
+If you are interested in maintaining this library, please [contact me](mailto:ryangst.hire@gmail.com).

 This library is a native module for the Chainway C72 RFID Reader Lib.